 Hiking Elephant Mountain is free, and it isn’t very difficult at all.
-In fact, it can easily be done as an afternoon activity to catch the stunning sunset over Taipei.
+It can easily be done as an afternoon activity to catch the stunning sunset over Taipei.

 There are many steps up, taking anything around 15 to 20 minutes to see the top views depending on how many breaks you take.
 When you get to the top, you’ll find it’s well worth the effort – a spectacular and worthwhile view of the city that rivals all other picturesque images of Taipei.